FIRST-Tech-Challenge/ftcdocs/docs/source/ftc_ml/implement/obj/obj.rst

 .. figure:: images/image33.png
       :align: center

-5. Next select the “Upload TensorFlow Lite Model File” button and select the model (.tflite).
+5. If you're using **SDK 7.0 or older**, select the “Upload TensorFlow Lite Model File” button and select the model (.tflite).
 Then click upload.

 .. figure:: images/image34.png
+      :width: 80%
       :align: center

+If you're using **SDK 7.1 and newer**, in the same location you'll find a TensorFlow Lite Model File Manager link.
+Click on that link to take you to the model file manager, and upload your model.
+Here you can also view other models already uploaded, rename, and delete models.

 6. Then navigate back to the “OnBotJava” page.
 You will now have to modify the name of the model that the opmode uses.
 To do this change